As you contribute to your pension over time, it's important to keep an eye on how much your pot is worth - as well as what it could be in the future.

-Here's a simplified example.
+Here's a simple example.
 Let's say you add £500 to your pension at the end of the month.
 If we say each unit in your pension fund is worth £10 at the time of your contribution, you've just bought 50 units from your chosen pension fund.

 If the investments held in your pension fund perform well, the value of these units will grow.
 Based on a 4% growth, these same units are now worth £10.40.

 So next month, rather than having £500 in your pot, you'll have £520 - minus any management fees or charges.

 Remember that with pensions, as with all investments, your capital is at risk.
 Your investment can go down as well as up.

 Your pension provider should send you a statement each year which shows the current value of your pension pot.
 They should also remind you of which fund you’re invested in and may give you some information on the performance of the fund(s) over the last year.

 If you want to try out some different scenarios, you can take advantage of our pension calculator to work out how much you'll need to save to fund a comfortable lifestyle when you're ready to stop working.